MetaRossi/CloudScope/README.md

 ## 🤖 Acknowledgements

-This project received assistance from OpenAI's ChatGPT for various tasks including: code snippets, unit tests, generating the header image, and documentation.
+This project received assistance from OpenAI's ChatGPT and GitHub Copilot for various tasks including: code snippets, unit tests, generating the header image, and documentation.